ckswilliams/modOpenREM/docs/startservices.rst

 Web access on other computers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The built-in webserver only provides a service on the computer OpenREM is installed on (it's only there really for testing).
+The built-in webserver only provides a service on the computer OpenREM is installed on by default (it's only there really for testing).
 To view the OpenREM interface on another computer, you need to modify the ``runserver`` command:

 .. sourcecode:: console